viresh-ratnakar/viresh-ratnakar.github.io/dev/README.md

 The solver can press Tab/Shift-Tab to navigate to the next/previous clue.
 The solver can use the arrow keys to navigate to the next/previous light cells in the direction of the arrow.
+If there is no light cell anywhere further in the direction of the arrow, but there is a light cell immediately diagonally in that direction to one side, then the cursor moves there (this is intuitively helpful in tiled grids created using `exolve-shaped-cell`).

 The software tries to keep the current clue visible when scrolling, as long as the square with the cursor is visible.